sumba101/GithubEvaluator/README.md

 * Complexity:
   * Number of languages
   * Amount of bytes per language
-  * Number of dependencies
+  * Number of dependencies*
   * Number of files
   * Number of commits
   The above metrics can be made into numeric scores each by making use of defined lower and upper thresholds for each metric.
 The final score can be a weighted sum of all these scores.
 * Code Quality:
-  * Repository Map
+  * Code Quality from Repository Map
   * Readability of ReadMe
+    Repository Map can be used to create a comprehensive GPT4 report covering naming convention, structure, modularity and understandability.
-  These two can be arrived upon by using GPT4 to generate a score for each of these.
+    Readability of ReadMe can be evaluated using GPT4 to generate a report on the ReadMe.
 * Useful/Impactful-ness:
   * Number of stars
   * Number of forks